Brazil vows to make BHP, Vale pay for deadly mine disaster

 The warning came as the chief executives of Australia-based BHP, the world’s largest mining company, and Brazil’s Vale, the world’s biggest iron ore miner, took responsibility for the disaster.

-After surveying the devastated area together, BHP CEO Andrew Mackenzie and Vale CEO Murilo Ferreira told a news conference their companies would meet all their obligations as joint owners of the mine, which is formally run by Samarco Mineração.
+After surveying the devastated area together, BHP CEO Andrew Mackenzie and Vale CEO Murilo Ferreira told a news conference their companies would meet all their obligations as joint owners of the mine, which is formally run by Samarco Mineração SA[SAMNE.UL].

 They said BHP and Vale would create a joint fund for the recovery costs, but added that it was too soon to calculate how much would be needed.
 They also reaffirmed their long-term commitment to the joint venture.